brentmcconnell/brentmcconnell.github.io/_posts/2020-03-27-aks-ingress-whitelist.md

 In order to use __whitelist-source-range__ NGINX will need access to the external IP of incoming requests.
-Typically NGINX would see the NAT'd Kubernetes address but because we want to limit which external IPs have access we'll need NGINX to have access to the requests source IP.
+Typically NGINX would see the NAT'd Kubernetes address but because we want to limit which external IPs have access we'll need NGINX to have access to the request's source IP.
 This can be done by setting __controller.service.externalTrafficPolicy=Local__ on the NGINX controller.